deepomicslab/Ambigram/README.md

 ## Author

 Ambigram is developed by DeepOmics lab under the supervision of Dr. Li Shuaicheng, City University of Hong Kong, Hong Kong, China.
+Should you have any queries, please feel free to contact us by <chaohuili3-c@my.cityu.edu.hk>.

+## License
+This project is licensed under the MIT License - see the [LICENSE.txt](./LICENSE.txt) file for details